MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 ## Assign the restricted security role

-To prevent a specific user from accessing all guides by default, update the user's security role to the **Dynamics 365 Guides Restricted Operator** role.
+To prevent a specific user from accessing all guides by default, you can update the user's security role to the **Dynamics 365 Guides Restricted Operator** role.
 Once assigned, they will be able to see only guides assigned or shared with them or teams they are members of.

 > [!NOTE]
 > The steps outlined in this procedure show how to restrict operator privileges.
 You can restrict author privileges in a similar way.
 This article also shows how to restrict access to the **Guides** entity.
 You can use the same steps to restrict access to other types of Dynamics 365 Guides records (3D models, images, or videos) to limit their visibility to certain users or teams.

-1. In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), on the **Environments** page, select the Guides environment/instance, select the **More environment actions** (**...**) button, and then select **Settings**.
+1. In the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments), in the **Environments** page, select the environment, select the **More environment actions** (**...**) button, and then select **Settings**.

     ![Settings command](media/access-teams-9.PNG "Settings command")